Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

       Aubrey grew up in the Omaha area, where she resides with her husband Tim, and two daughters.
 Aubrey enjoys spending time with family and friends, Husker Football, and shopping.
   - permalink: false
+    name: Alaina Goninan
+    short_name: Alaina Goninan
+    job_title: ""
+    image: /img/people/alaina.jpeg
+    body: >-
+      Alaina joined Buckley &amp; Sitzman in 2022 after graduating with her Master’s degree.
+She attended Southern New Hampshire University online while working full time.
+While at Southern New Hampshire University she obtained an Associate’s degree in Accounting in 2018, a Bachelor’s degree in Accounting in 2020, and most recently a Master’s Degree in Accounting.

+      Alaina grew up in Lincoln, Nebraska where she resides with her two dogs.
+She enjoys traveling and spending time with her family whether it is going to races or staying in for a movie.
+  - permalink: false
     name: Michelle Farley
     short_name: Michelle Farley